Orchestrating Power : The American Associational State in the First World War (Battlegrounds: Cornell Studies in Military History)

 Full Description

-Nathan K. Finney focuses on North Carolina's Council of Defense to describe how the System was mediated by specific people at various levels of society, and the results of their decisions.
+Nathan K. Finney focuses on North Carolina's Council of Defense to describe how the council was mediated by specific people at various levels of society and the results of their decisions.
 The result is a compelling story about how individuals drove dynamic and compelling regional and national events that propelled a massive national wartime mobilization.

-However, the Council's intermediary role also allowed those managing the state mobilization to prevent any significant challenge to the state's social and political structures, despite the dynamic changes wrought by the need to mobilize the nation for war.
+The council's intermediary role, however, also allowed those managing the state mobilization to prevent any significant challenge to the state's social and political structures, despite the dynamic changes wrought by the need to mobilize the nation for war.
 As a result, Orchestrating Power helps us understand the crucial decisions and developments of early twentieth-century America, showing why the country mobilized for war in the specific ways that it did.

 最近チェックした商品